slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On accountability

 <!--
-> *"Make two people proud: your 8-year-old self and your 80-year-old self."  -- David Perell*
-> *"Whenever you think that some situation or some person is ruining your life, it’s actually you who are ruining your life.
-It’s such a simple idea.
-Feeling like a victim is a perfectly disastrous way to make go through life."  -- Charlie Munger [1924]*

 - every damn thing is your own fault, if you are any good.
 - chi sei? sono l’evoluzione di tutti i miei errori.
 - Part of being a man is being a protector of everyone who comes into your life.
 Part of being a man is getting shit done.
 A real man loves problems. it’s an opportunity to do your best.